Fortunatetech/A-Dynamic-Hr-Dashboard-Excel-Project/README.md

 ## A-Dynamic-Hr-Dashboard-Excel-Project

-This Human Resources Analytics dashboard is based attrition rate inthe compnany.
+This Human Resources Analytics dashboard is based attrition rate in a compnany.

 Attrition is the gradual reduction of a workforce as employees leave or retire.
 This is usually measured by what is called the attrition rate.
 Most employers want a low attrition rate because it means that employees are satisfied and